The New Bar For Leadership

-- Trust: UCB earns trust with transparency.
+- Trust: Shire earns trust with transparency.
 They were ranked #1 by All Trials for, in part, publishing all of their data – positive and negative – to clearly show all findings and let other companies learn from those to ultimately better serve patients.

-- Value: UCB starts every meeting with a patient story or experience.
+- Value: Shire starts every meeting with a patient story or experience.
 They never want to lose that external focus.
 The values of that patient have to be at the center of everything they do.

 Shire: Support beyond medicine

 Sternberg also shared their experience The myPKFit device for people living with Hemophilia.
 400 physicians in 24 markets around the world already use it.
 With just two blood tests, those doctors can dose patients more precisely and deliver personalized, powerful care.